 Honestly, there's always at least one witness that turns out like this, if not the killer himself.
 If the game is trying to keep you from paying attention to them, they probably did it.

-Investigations 2 plays with this trope with Ryouken Houinbo.
+Investigations 2 plays with this trope with Ryouken Houinbo/Sirhan Dogen.
 The first time he's introduced, Edgeworth is sure he's the killer, but he's not.
 Then you find out while he didn't commit the murder, he was pretty much the indirect cause of it.
-But just when you think you've seen the end of him... he turn out to be vital to the plot of the last case.
+But just when you think you've seen the end of him... he turns out to be vital to the plot of the last case.

-Also Sota Sarushiro, introduced in the same case as a seemingly wrongly accused person, turns out to be the Big Bad of the game.
+Also Sota Sarushiro/Simon Keyes from the same case and game, introduced as a seemingly wrongly accused person, turns out to be the Big Bad of the game.

 Secundo, the Ambiguously Gay and Ambiguously Spanish AI from Beyond Good & Evil.
 He appears briefly in the first half-hour, then slinks back into the shadows, mostly just spewing pre-set lines...
 Of course, in the end, he's able to hack into the broadcast satellite on the moon and project the evidence of the Alpha Section's atrocities to all of Hillys.